vechain/vechain-docs/core-concepts/evm-compatibility/how-to-recreate.md

 npm run test:solo:dir <dir_relative_path>
 ```

-### Expectation
+### Results
-- [OZ4] After running a given number of tests a `*.csv` file with the results of the tests will appear under openzeppelin-contracts folder;
-- [OZ5] All tests are expected to pass as is.
+All the tests in the custom fork are expected to pass.